eerie-project/EERIE_hackathon_2023/IFS_AMIP/README.md

 IFS data are stored in [intake catalogues](https://intake.readthedocs.io/en/latest/catalog.html): [EERIE intake catalogues[(https://github.com/eerie-project/intake_catalogues/tree/main).
 We attempt to show the available variables through the .csv files in the metadata directory.

 ## Data on Jasmin
-Most of the dataset has been mirrored to Jasmin.
+Most of the data of the preliminary runs has been mirrored to Jasmin.
 Currently it is not within an intake-catalogue structure.
 However it can be loaded using the underlying .json files "like zarr files".
 \<stream\> gives the stream name (see above), \<dim\> is either "2d" or "3d" depending on whether it is 2D or 3D data.
 Locations:
 * amip-hist-obs: /gws/nopw/j04/eerie/model_derived_data/EERIE/IFS-AMIP/prepIFS/OSTIA/gribscan/\<stream\>/json.dir/atm\<dim\>.json